kroemerlab/HTSColoc/README.md

 - coloc.HTS(getImInfo(SQL.use = F)[[1]])

 A window will open to select the location of the images you want to analyze.
+If you want to see a more detailed description of the functions and their arguments, please refer to ```Function description.txt```

 file format
 ------------